 - a.
 For Area A, 9 semester units (or the quarter equivalent), including instruction in oral communication, written communication, and critical thinking.
 A single course may not be certified as meeting more than one Subarea within Area A for any given student. - b.
 For Area B, 9 semester units (or the quarter equivalent), including instruction in mathematics/quantitative reasoning and physical science and life science, at least one part of which must include a laboratory component.
 A single course may not be certified as meeting more than one Subarea within Area B for any given student, except for laboratory components incorporated into a physical or life science course.
 If a student completes a laboratory experience with academic credit, as described in Subarea B3, the student may be certified for 10 semester (or the quarter equivalent) units. - c.
 For Area C, 9 semester units (or the quarter equivalent), with at least one course in the arts and one in the humanities. - d.
-For Area D, 6 semester units (or the quarter equivalent). - e.
-For Area E, 3 semester units (or the quarter equivalent). - f.
-For Area F, 3 semester units (or the guarter equivalent).
+For Area D, 9 semester units (or the quarter equivalent), with courses taken from at least two disciplines. - e.
+For Area E, 3 semester units (or the quarter equivalent).

-4. Approved Associate Degree for Transfer
+5.3.4 Approved Associate Degree for Transfer

-Students are considered lower-division CSU GE certified if they successfully complete and are awarded a CCC Associate Degree for Transfer (ADT) that includes the CSU GE Breadth Patterns, as specified in Article 2, Section 1.
+Students are considered lower-division CSU GE certified if they successfully complete and are awarded a CCC Associate Degree for Transfer (ADT) that includes the CSU lower-division GE requirements.

-5. General Education Breadth for STEM Majors within ADTs

-Students pursuing certain ADTs may be eligible to take "GE Breadth for STEM," deferring one lower-division course in Subarea C and one lower-division course in Subarea D until after transfer.
+5.3.5 General Education Breadth for STEM Majors within ADTs Students pursuing certain ADTs may be eligible to take "GE Breadth for STEM," deferring one lower-division course in Subarea C and one lower-division course in Subarea D until after transfer.
 GE Breadth for STEM is applicable only to majors for which the Transfer Model Curriculum specifies GE Breadth for STEM.